Mr. Scott D. Pafumi

 Mr. Pafumi earned a BA in Theatre and English Literature at Virginia Tech (1995) and holds a master’s in Arts Management from George Mason University (2010).
 Mr. Pafumi specializes in teaching and directing American Drama and Comedy, Shakespeare, Commedia dell’ Arte, Improvisation, Technical Theatre, and Storytelling.
 He is also a community theatre actor and a workshop teacher for hire, having worked at community centers, colleges, and educational theatre conferences throughout the Commonwealth of Virginia.

 As the founding Theatre Director at Westfield High School (2000-2010), his program was the subject of a two-hour television documentary which aired nationally on ABC’s 20/20 in the winter of 2008.
 The program, Drama High: The Making of a Real High School Musical, earned an Emmy nomination for Cultural Arts Programming.

-Mr. Pafumi is happily married to another FCPS secondary English/Theatre educator, the proud father of three children, ages teen to adult, and a beagle-lab.
-He is a resident of Loudoun County, and enjoys staying involved with his church (HUMC) as well as cross country motorcycle tours.
+Mr. Pafumi is happily married to another FCPS secondary Theatre teacher and is the proud father to three adult children who all make a living in the arts and education.
+He enjoys staying actively involved with his church across the street, Herndon United Methodist, as well as traveling cross country on motorcycle tours.